 La Ronda D. Barnes espouses a faith of grace, passion, social justice and love as a preacher, an author, and the founding pastor of Affirmation Church.
 Like Hannah in the book of 1 Samuel in Christian scripture, La Ronda has given her first child, Affirmation Church, in the service of God.
-After meeting weekly for several months in Fleming Island, Florida, Affirmation became a church without walls, with Pastor La Ronda serving parishioners in Florida and Georgia as needed.
+After meeting weekly for several months in Fleming Island, Florida, Affirmation became a church without walls, with Pastor La Ronda serving parishioners wherever they are as needed.

 She states, “I realized that at this time, God has called me to preach and pastor primarily in non-traditional ways, including through scholarship and writing.
 I also realized that I can practice what I preach by encouraging people to be involved in more than one local church or ministry.
 As Christians, we have committed to first be members of the body of Christ, not of any particular ministry, denomination, or other entity.
 We must be willing to listen to God’s voice in determining what our individual and communal roles are at any given point in our daily lives.”

 Raised in the Disciples of Christ Church, La Ronda left the institutional church in her pre-teens and converted to Reform Judaism in her mid-20s.
 For several years she was not involved with any faith community and only returned to the church in her early 30s after being invited to an adult Sunday School class by a friend.